 1 – Not Enough Fat In Your Diet

-Unfortunately, there’s a lot of low-fat diet fads out there.
+Unfortunately, there are a lot of low-fat diet fads out there.
 Watch out for these!

-When you’re not getting enough fat, then peanut butter starts to look really appetizing, like food does when you’re starving.
+When you’re not getting enough fat, peanut butter looks tasty, like food does when starving.

 If you can’t stop thinking about peanut butter … Can’t stop craving peanut butter …